vladocrat/rubles_exchange_rate/README.md

 *Work in progress*

+All the quiries have the base of RUB currency

 The app returns different gifs by given tags(using GIPHY API) dependent on the exchange rate of a currency (Defaults to USD) compared to ruble(using openexchangerates API)

 For example: 1 ruble is 0.0136 part of a USD and if tomorrow it will change to lets say 0.154 you will get a random gif from this selection https://giphy.com/search/rich (tag is the word at the end of the link, rich in this case), otherwise a random gif from this selection https://giphy.com/search/broke will be recieved.